haha-gongzi/event-driven-image-system/README.md

 # Event-Driven Image Annotation and Retrieval System

 ## Overview
 This project implements an event-driven architecture for an image annotation and retrieval system.
-The goal is to demonstrate system design principles such as decoupling, scalability, and fault tolerance, rather than building a machine learning model.
+The system focuses on modular design, loose coupling, and testability rather than machine learning performance.

+The project uses a publish-subscribe model in which services communicate through events instead of calling each other directly.
+This makes the system easier to extend, test, and reason about.

 ---

 ## System Architecture
-The system is composed of independent services that communicate through events using a publish-subscribe model:
+The system is composed of independent services:

-- CLI Service: Publishes image.submitted
+- **CLI Service**: publishes `image.submitted`
-- Inference Service: Processes images and publishes inference.completed
+- **Inference Service**: listens for submitted images and publishes `inference.completed`
-- Annotation Service: Stores results and publishes annotation.stored
+- **Annotation Service**: stores annotation results and publishes `annotation.stored`
-- Query Service: Handles retrieval requests
+- **Query Service**: handles retrieval requests and publishes `query.completed`

-Each service operates independently and does not directly access other services' data.
+Each service operates independently and communicates only through events.

 ---

 ## Event Flow
-The system follows a sequential event pipeline:
+The main event pipeline is:

-1. image.submitted → triggered by CLI
-2. inference.completed → produced by inference service
-3. annotation.stored → produced by annotation service
-4. Query service retrieves stored results
+1. `image.submitted`
+2. `inference.completed`
+3. `annotation.stored`

+The query path is:

+1. `query.submitted`
+2. `query.completed`

 Each event contains:
+- `type`
+- `topic`
-- event_id (unique identifier)
+- `event_id`
-- timestamp
+- `timestamp`
-- payload (data content)
+- `payload`

 ---

 ## Data Storage
-A simple in-memory document store is implemented:
+The project includes a simple in-memory document store that simulates a document-oriented database.

-- Stores annotations indexed by image_id
-- Uses a flexible JSON-like structure
-- Simulates a NoSQL/document database
+It stores annotations by `image_id` and supports flexible JSON-like records.
+This design is easier to evolve than a rigid relational schema because different images may contain different objects and nested annotation fields.

-Example structure:
+Example record:

 {
   "image_id": "img_001",
   "objects": ["cat", "dog"]
 }

 ---

 ## Idempotency
-The system ensures duplicate events do not create duplicate state.
+The system is designed so that duplicate events do not create duplicate state.

 This is implemented using:
-- A processed_events set
+- a `processed_events` set
-- Tracking of event_id
+- `event_id` tracking inside the document store

-If an event is processed more than once, it is ignored.
+If the same event is received more than once, it is ignored instead of being written again.

 ---

+## Validation
+Incoming events are validated before processing.

+The validator checks:
+- required fields
+- valid topic names
+- correct event type
+- correct payload type

+Malformed events are ignored instead of crashing the service.

+---

 ## Testing
-The system includes unit tests covering:
+The project includes unit tests for:

-- Event schema validation
+- event schema creation
-- Malformed events handling
+- malformed event handling
-- Broker behavior (mocked Redis)
+- broker publishing behavior
-- Idempotency (duplicate event handling)

-All tests pass successfully.
+- idempotency for duplicate events

+These tests verify the architecture and message contracts, not just the implementation details.

 ---

 ## Design Principles
-The system is designed with the following principles:

-- Event-driven architecture
+This project follows several core software engineering principles:

+- **Event-driven architecture** for decoupled services
-- Loose coupling between services
+- **Loose coupling** between components
-- Single ownership of data
+- **Single ownership of data** in the annotation storage layer
-- Testability with mocks
+- **Testability** through mocks and isolated unit tests
-- Fault tolerance (duplicate events handled)
+- **Fault tolerance** through validation and duplicate-event handling

 ---

 ## Limitations
-This project does not include:
+This project does not currently include:

-- Real machine learning inference
+- real machine learning inference
+- persistent database storage
-- Vector similarity search
+- vector similarity search
-- Persistent database (in-memory only)

-The focus is on system design rather than AI modeling.
+- retry queues or distributed deployment

+The main goal is to demonstrate architecture, messaging, and system behavior.

 ---

 ## Future Improvements
-Potential extensions include:
+Possible extensions include:

-- Integrating a real database (e.g., MongoDB)
+- integrating a real document database such as MongoDB
+- adding an embedding service
-- Adding embedding and vector search (e.g., FAISS)
+- integrating vector search such as FAISS
-- Implementing asynchronous processing
-- Adding failure injection and retry mechanisms
+- adding retry and failure-injection testing
+- extending the query pipeline for semantic retrieval

+---

+## Requirements
+Install dependencies with:

+`pip install -r requirements.txt`

+Run tests with:

+`python -m pytest -q`